paulstringer/StoryboardsRevisited/README.md

 --

-This project is a 'proof of concept' example taken from the talk *Storyboards Revisited*.
+This project is a 'proof of concept' example taken from the talk *Storyboards Revisited* presented at [Swift Summit](https://www.swiftsummit.com), 2016.
 The project embraces the art of '[metaprogramming](https://en.wikipedia.org/wiki/Metaprogramming)' using storyboards.
 The goal is to do so in a way that adheres to SOLID principles & is compatible with [clean architecture](https://8thlight.com/blog/uncle-bob/2012/08/13/the-clean-architecture.html) patterns.

 #### What's the Story?